 That period after you’ve given birth while your body readjusts can be tough on a new mother’s self-confidence.
 Once you’ve been pregnant, it’s common to feel as though your body is no longer your own, and you have no idea how to dress for this next phase of your life.
 Rest assured, you don’t need to hang on to your stretchy jeans and maternity tops to feel comfortable during the first few months after giving birth; instead, now’s the time to embrace your new shape and dress for comfort and style simultaneously.
+Apart from wearing postpartum girdles and eating healthier, there are other things you should consider doing to get your confidence back and be comfortable in whatever you want to wear.
 To help you get your groove back, here are six top tips for knowing what to wear post-partum.

 Measure Yourself Properly

 If you’ve never taken the time to properly measure yourself, this is the perfect opportunity.
 Using measurements to find clothing rather than relying on traditional sizing will help you find clothes that fit perfectly and flatter your figure.
 It may seem pointless to buy yourself new clothes if you expect your size and weight to change over the next few months, but treating yourself to a little retail therapy will help you feel more confident during your time as a new mother and maximize your comfort.